-Most professional property valuation companies use a combination of these two methods.
+A properly conducted valuation will use a combination of these two methods.

-- Prior to visiting the site (and utilising software and market data) the valuer will review the sales data of similar properties transacted in up to the last six months.
-This research will also include simple data on the key elements of the site – location, land and building size, amenities etc as well as checking the zoning to see if there are any restrictions on the title (for example, a single dwelling covenant which does not allow development, which in turn has an impact on the ability of an investor to add value to the site) or any other covenant or easements on the property.
+Prior to visiting the site (and utilising software and market data) the valuer will review the sales data of similar properties transacted over the last six months.
+This research will also include simple data on the key fundamentals of the property they’re assessing – location, land and building size, amenities etc as well as checking the zoning to see if there are any restrictions on the title (for example, a single dwelling covenant which does not allow development, which in turn has an impact on the ability of an investor to add value to the site) or any other covenant or easements on the property.

-- Once the preliminary work is complete, the valuer will then visit the site to understand the particulars of the property itself and review the surrounding area.
-This physical inspection of the property probably takes about 10 or 15 minutes for a valuer to complete and is, put simply, a “walk through” from the front of the property to the rear.
-The valuer will inspect the major features of the land and buildings and complete a brief description of each of the areas.
+Once the preliminary work is complete, the valuer inspects the property to understand its particulars and review the surrounding area.
+This physical inspection of the property takes about 10 or 15 minutes for a valuer to complete in most cases and is, put simply, a “walk through” from the front of the property to the rear.
+The valuer will inspect major features of the land and buildings, measure floor areas and complete a brief description of each of the spaces.
 Special areas of focus are the age and quality of finishes and improvements, fixtures, fittings and general layout.

-- The valuer completes the review and then takes a physical measurement of the land allotment to confirm that the land that is being purchased is in accordance with the title details.
-This can be a crucial issue, particularly with properties where the major asset is the land (and not the building attached to it)
+The valuer completes the review and then takes a physical measurement of the land to confirm that what’s being purchased is in accordance with the title details.
+This can be a crucial issue, particularly with properties where the major asset is the land, rather than the building attached to it.

-- Once the physical inspection is complete, the valuer may then drive past the addresses of the surrounding area sales which have been included in the preliminary review.
-The aim here is to get a level of comfort that the comparisons used are sufficiently “like for like.”
+Once the physical inspection is complete, the valuer will drive past the sales evidence.
+The aim here is to get a level of comfort that the comparisons used are sufficiently ‘like for like.’

-It’s important to note that, at this stage, quite often the vendor /owner’s expectations as to value differ from the figure included in the initial summary.
-However this is a good time to review the detail of the evidence gathered and discuss such.
-If there are local property purchases that the valuer has missed then these should be considered, added if appropriate, and the valuation adjusted to reflect this information.
+It’s important to note that quite often the owner’s expectations as to value differ from the figure included in the valuation report.
+This is a good time to review details of the evidence gathered and discuss how they compare.
+If there are local comparable sales the valuer has missed, these should be considered, added if appropriate, and the valuation adjusted to reflect this new information.